denten-books/plain-text/1-metaphor.md

-Crucially, the immersion in the "mimetic context" of the simulation evoked, in the words of Samuel Taylor Coleridge, "the willing suspension of disbelief" [@norman_user_1986, 76].
+Crucially, the immersion in the "mimetic context" of the simulation evoked, in the words of Samuel Taylor Coleridge, "the willing suspension of disbelief" [@laurel_brenda_interface_1986, 76].
 Brenda Laurel, a theater scholar later commissioned by Apple Computers to edit a collection of essays intended for employee training, expressed the task of interface design in Aristotelian terms, calling for the design immersive, interactive, and ultimately cathartic experiences.
-The conversation with the computer of the type elicited by *Colossal Cave Adventure* amounts to nothing more than just "using the computer" [@norman_user_1986, 74].
+The conversation with the computer of the type elicited by *Colossal Cave Adventure* amounts to nothing more than just "using the computer" [@laurel_brenda_interface_1986, 74].
 "End users are not interested in *making* representations," she writes.
-"They want to move around *inside* one," favoring the "mimetic context" over their actual, physical surroundings [@norman_user_1986, 75].
-Norman and others write that the modeled world should support the "sensation of directness," in which direct, iconic expressions "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@norman_user_1986, 110].
+"They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
+Norman and others write that the modeled world should support the "sensation of directness," in which direct, iconic expressions "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].

-Example.
+![Direct manipulation of simulated objects. [@minsky_manipulating_1984, 199]](images/minsky.png)

+The principles of direct interaction stood against what Laurel called the "ill-formed" presence of the mediator, like JOSS in the examples above, or like the command prompt in the *Colossal Cave Adventure*.
+The computerized aide attempts to mediate between the human and the machine, where the human desire the unmediated pleasure of direct engagement [@laurel_brenda_interface_1986, 75].
+The agent takes the place of the user in a game: it swings the sword for her, takes a beating, and reports on the experience.
+Laurel writes:

+> In the file management example, the intermediary take the form of command menus that are invoked in order to activate processes in the program that will create the desired results.
+The user does not have the experience of pushing files around, stowing them and grabbing them, or blowing them away.
+Instead, the user has the experience of communicating with the file management intermediary [@laurel_brenda_interface_1986, 75].

+L

 Combined with. gave rise to what you see is what you get.
 Example.